chapaedb/ALX_Portfolio/README.md

 # Project Name: Aggafari
 ## Introduction:
 Aggafari Online Wedding Planning Assistant is an online assistant.
-The purpose of my project was to create a web application that helps users manage their personal finances.
+The purpose of my project was to create a web application that helps users manage their wedding finances.
 ### Deployed Site:
 ### Author(s) LinkedIn:
 •	[Chapa Eresso](https://www.linkedin.com/in/chapa-eresso-245898264/)